-- 1. Clean the genital area from front to back with a single-use baby wipe, without perfume or alcool; - 2.
-If you still have your urinary catheter, make sure not to leave it soaking in water.
-It must be fixed with a bandaid on your abdomen and oriented upwards. - 3.
-Let your genitals soak for 10 minutes, making sure they touch the water.
-Spread your labia majora and clean each of the folds of the genital area thoroughly. - 4.
-Carefully pat the genitals dry with a clean towel and let them air dry for as long as possible.
+- 1) Clean the genital area from front to back with a "Baby Wipe"; - 2) If you still have your urinary catheter, make sure not to leave it soaking in water.
+Hold it with your hand while sitting on the sitz bath and throughout the soaking time; - 3) Let your genitals soak for 10 minutes, making sure they touch the water.
+Spread your labia majora and clean each of the folds of the genital area thoroughly; - 4) Carefully pat the genitals dry with a clean towel and let them air dry for as long as possible.